mattyd96/bootcamp-week1-homework/README.md

 **Image Alt attributes**

 I gave the hero image and images within the content section alt attributes.
 The images within the benefits section were given blank alt attributes as they were abstract and purely decorative.

+**CSS cleanup**

+I tried to find a balance between reuseability and protection of scope when cleaning up the css.
+I kept most selectors as specific as necessary to ensure they do not interfere with things that might be added to the website later.

+The selectors were reorganised to follow the page structure as well.

+**Commenting**

+I kept comments minimal for this webpage as it was smaller in scale.
+I used the comments to divide the areas of the page and css so other developers can easily spot sections and the corresponding css.

 ## Links